RUN-Collaborations/font-select-rcl/Readme.md

 For an example of where this is headed, see the "Set Font" dropdowns at [simple-usfm-alignment-prototype.netlify.app](https://simple-usfm-alignment-prototype.netlify.app/).

 # To Do
- * Consider moving FontDropDown to an MUI reference example.
+ * Work out kinks through application in external references.
- * Apply ESLint
+ * Review ESLint
+ * Show clearly how to consume the rhl
+ * Simplify styleguide

 ## Project Goals
 Deliver a React Hook Library (RHL) that: